cfdude/snowflake-mcp-server/README.md

 - **list_views**: List all views in a specified database and schema
 - **describe_view**: Get detailed information about a specific view including columns and SQL definition
 - **query_view**: Query data from a view with an optional row limit
-- **execute_query**: Execute custom SQL queries with configurable command restrictions (default: SELECT, SHOW, DESCRIBE, EXPLAIN, WITH, UNION) with results formatted as markdown tables
+- **execute_query**: Execute custom SQL queries with configurable command restrictions (default: SELECT, SHOW, DESCRIBE, EXPLAIN, WITH, UNION) with intelligent output handling:
+  - **Screen output**: Results formatted as markdown tables for smaller datasets
+  - **File output**: Automatic CSV/JSON file generation for large datasets that exceed AI token limits
+  - **Smart decision making**: Token-aware output routing based on result size and model capabilities

 ## Installation